BXDevTech/Pean/README.md

 6. **Enjoy Seamless Hosting:**
    - Heroku takes care of the hosting and maintenance of your Discord bot, allowing you to focus on enhancing its features and functionality.

 Now, you're all set!
-Your Benin Discord bot is deployed, hosted, and ready to bring laughter to your server.
+Your Pea3 Discord bot is deployed, hosted, and ready to bring laughter to your server.

 **Note:** If you encounter any issues or have questions during the deployment process, refer to Heroku's documentation or community support for assistance.